WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/index.md

    Make sure to replace `[DEVICE_SERIAL]` with the serial number you found in the previous step.

-* When the flash is complete, press the reset (**RST**) button to exit bootloader mode.
+* When the flash is complete, press the reset (**RST**) button to exit DFU bootloader mode and boot into Meadow.OS.

+Your board is now ready to have a Meadow application deployed to it!

-Notes:
+#### Notes:

  * If you only have one dfu enabled device connected to your PC, you can omit `-S [DEVICE_SERIAL]`.
  * Linux may require `sudo` to access USB devices.

-You're now ready to deploy C# applications to Meadow!

 ## [Next - Hello World](/Meadow/Getting_Started/Hello_World/)